 The road to finding a diagnosis and getting treatment for pelvic congestion syndrome is long and personal to each of us.

-I’m opting to head across the pond to the UK and receive further diagnostic imaging and treatment.
+I opted to head across the pond to the UK and receive further diagnostic imaging and treatment.
 And, I am so thankful I did!

 When I show up to doctor appointments and pull out my notebook, they are often very impressed.
 I’ve been told over and over how well-prepared and educated I am.
 Some docs like an informed patient; some don’t.